 - Continuous monitoring mechanisms

 Effective coaching isn’t a set-it-and-forget-it process.
-It requires ongoing monitoring to ensure that both the coach and coachee are making progress toward their goals.
+It requires ongoing monitoring to ensure that both the coach and clients are making progress toward their goals.
 Establishing regular feedback loops is essential for keeping the program dynamic and responsive to changing needs.
 Real-time adjustments based on these feedback sessions can lead to more meaningful and timely outcomes, improving both engagement and results.

 Continuous monitoring also allows you to track key performance metrics, ensuring that the coaching is delivering the intended results.
 By keeping a pulse on progress and making necessary tweaks, you can ensure that the program stays aligned with your organizational objectives and drives sustained ROI.